eternagame/OpenKnotScorePipeline/README.md

 * Set the `RIBONANZANET_PATH` environment variable to the directory with the RibonanzaNet source code
 * Set the `RIBONANZANET_WEIGHTS` environment variable to the directory with the RibonanzaNet pretrained weights
-* Set the `RIBONANZANET_ENV_PATH` environment variable to the bin directory for the virtual environment (or conda/mabma environment) for RibonanzaNet
+* Set the `RIBONANZANET_ENV_PATH` environment variable to the bin directory for the virtual environment (or conda/mabma environment) for RibonanzaNet (`arnie` should also be installed into this environment)

 Also, set `CONTRAFOLD_2_PARAMS_PATH` to the location of the contrafold 2 parameter file (we run Eternafold instead of contrafold in order to use the latest fixes eg avoiding <3 nt loops, but with contrafold parameters)